 The first settler in Fertile Township, was William Rhodes.
 He built a dam across the river, in the same spot that the present dam is; and at first he just sawed lumber.
 Later on he built a mill(the same one that is there yet), and put in equipment to grind feed, and finally ground grain for flour, and sold it in 50 pound sacks.

-The first white baby born in Fertile, was, John Fenton Rhodes, son of Mr. &
+The first white baby born in Fertile, was, John Fenton Rhodes, son of Mr. & to tell her they just wanted to see him.

 Mrs. William Rhodes.